 Monomers: hexanedioic acid (HOOCCH2CH2CH2CH2COOH)

-Two carboxylic acid (-COOH) groups attached at both ends
+Two carboxylic acids (-COOH) groups attached at both ends

 1, 6-diaminohexane (H2NCH2CH2CH2CH2CH2CH2NH2)

-Two amine (-NH2) groups attached at both ends
+Two amines (-NH2) groups attached at both ends

 Uses of nylon: textiles, ropes, cogs, and bearings for machines

-So this is my version of an indepth note on IGCSE organic chemistry.
-I tried to cover everything related to organic chemistry but also making sure keeping it within the boundaries of IGCSE chemistry.
+So this is my version of an in-depth note on IGCSE organic chemistry.
+I tried to cover everything related to organic chemistry but also made sure to keep it within the boundaries of IGCSE chemistry.

-If you have found this blog post helpful, then please feel free to share this blog post with your friends who desperately needs help with organic chemistry.
+If you have found this blog post helpful, then please feel free to share this blog post with your friends who desperately need help with organic chemistry.